At a Glance

 Highlight Relevant Experience: In your CV and cover letter, emphasise any previous teaching experience, particularly with pupils who have Social, Emotional, and Mental Health (SEMH) needs.
 Provide examples of how you've successfully managed behaviour and facilitated learning.

 Showcase Your Qualifications: Make sure to clearly state your Qualified Teacher Status (QTS) and any relevant degrees or certifications.
-This is crucial for demonstrating that you meet the basic educational requirements for the role.
+If you have additional training related to SEMH or behaviour management, be sure to include that as well.

 How to prepare for a job interview at Polaris